 Attorney SEO companies specialize in creating high-quality, optimized content for law firms.
 The best law firm SEO companies will have legal professionals at the helm of this process.

 At LawRank, we put the “law” in law firm content marketing.
 Our founder holds a JD.
 Our content development department is run and staffed exclusively by licensed attorneys.
 And, our legal content writers are attorneys, JDs, and other people with real-life experience with the law.

 This means that when you choose LawRank to handle your content marketing, you’ll have people with actual knowledge of the law (or the ability to find it) writing the content that’s on your law firm website.
 You can rest easy knowing that you’ll get high-quality content that’s not only well-written and optimized for Google and your potential clients but legally accurate, as well.

 We know that the people who visit your website will think that you’ve penned almost every single word on the page.
 So, we know how important it is for your content to be of the highest quality.
 We’re committed to making sure that the content we produce for our clients conveys the attorneys’ depth of knowledge and entices the reader to pick up the phone and call them for help.

 If you want to learn more about SEO for law firms or content marketing, give us a call or reach out to us online.
+We work with all practice areas including personal injury, divorce law, and criminal defense.
 Our attorney SEO experts would be happy to discuss your situation and explain how we can help.